kigster/arduino-library/README.md

 ### Configuration

-The gem database can be configured to download the default database from a custom URL, keep a local cache in a custom file.
-It always downloads the index locally, and next time it's invoked, the local file is used (if and only if it's size is identical to the remote file).
+The gem database can be configured to download the default database from a custom URL, and to cache it in a local file.
+Next time the lookup is invoked local file is checked first.
+Library automatically checks the size of the remote index file, and re-downloads it if the file has changed.

-You can change the configuration in two ways:
+You can modify the source of the default database and the local cache location using one of two methods:

- 1. Set environment variables before invoking the gem
+ 1. By settin the environment variables before invoking the gem;
- 2. Configure the `DefaultDatabase` class variables
+ 2. Or by configuring the `DefaultDatabase` class variables.

 #### Setting Environment Variables